 Physicians typically get a lot of attention during health IT implementations, but presenters and attendees at HIMSS 2013 said healthcare organizations are overlooking a major opportunity if they leave nurses and other support staff out of the mix.

 The focus on physicians makes sense on one level.
-With a couple exceptions, physicians are the only clinicians eligible for
+With a couple exceptions, physicians are the only clinicians eligible for meaningful use incentives.
+They are the ones whose use of EHRs federal regulators will measure and judge, so they must be able to fit the technology into their workflow.

 Nurses get shortchanged yet they're the enablers of care.